 For all children on the Record of Need, the school itself is expected to meet the £6000 of any resources and support required by each individual child.
-For those children with an Education, Health and Care Plan (EHCP), spending above the £6000 may be claimed back from the local authority in the form of 'top up' as set by the resources in the statement.
+For those children with a Statement of Educational Need or an Education, Health and Care Plan (EHCP), spending above the £6000 may be claimed back from the local authority in the form of 'top up' as set by the resources in the statement.